 2 – Child-friendly Trullo in the Valle d’Itria

 Authentic and charming, this whitewashed trullo and villa for 12, is ideal for families with young children.
 A lawned garden, play area, fenced pool and toys will keep little ones happy for hours.
 Parents can then relax and enjoy the peaceful, rural setting.
 Restaurants, white villages and sandy beaches are all within easy reach.
 It does tend to book up quickly so you are best to book early.
+Read more on this page about Trullo in Puglia with pool.

 3 – Three Generation Villa with 15-metre pool